Kerry Armstrong: Australian return

 In 2002, Armstrong joined the cast of medico-legal drama MDA on ABC alongside Jason Donovan and Shane Bourne.
-However, she left the series at the end of its second season.
-In the series her character, Dr Ella Davis, left the firm that was the focus of the show.
-After MDA, Armstrong appeared in films One Perfect Day, Oyster Farmer, Virus, Car Pool and Razzle Dazzle.
-On 10 May 2008 ABC TV started screening a six-part series called Bed of Roses, with Armstrong in the lead role as Louisa Atherton.
-In 2008 she appeared in the film Reservations.
-In 2010, Bed of Roses returned for a second season on the ABC, followed by a third and final season in 2011.
-In the same year she starred in the short film The Forgotten Men, alongside Jack Thompson and Gyton Grantley.
+However, she left the series at the end of its second season, with her character, Dr Ella Davis, leaving the firm that was the focus of the show.
+After MDA, Armstrong appeared in the films One Perfect Day (2004), Oyster Farmer (2004) playing the role of Trish opposite Alex O'Loughlin (who went on to Hawaii Five-O fame) and dance mockumentary Razzle Dazzle (2007), as overbearing stage mother, Justine Morgan, for which she received her fifth AFI Award nomination.
+In 2006, she competed on season five of Dancing with the Stars in 2006.
+Armstrong and dance partner, Christopher Ryan, were the third couple eliminated from the show.

+In 2008, ABC TV screened six-part series Bed of Roses, with Armstrong in the lead role as Louisa Atherton.
+The same year, she starred in US film Reservations, as a woman battling breast cancer – a role written especially for her, after the producer had seen Armstrong in Lantana.
+In 2010, Bed of Roses returned for a second season on the ABC, followed by a third and final season in 2011, with Armstrong resuming the role.
+In the same year, she starred in the short film The Forgotten Men, alongside Jack Thompson and Gyton Grantley.